TheRealToshiRaw/10thAE-Re3_ChatterboxFM-full/README.md

 # 10thAE-Re3_ChatterboxFM-full
-The full Chatterbox FM 109.0 station with all tracks
+The full Chatterbox-FM 109.0 station with all tracks

 (welcome back to HQ removed/censored/exclusive tracks, commercials and skits, etc..)